awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 #### WriteExcel class

-The **WriteExcel** class is responsible for dynamically creating an Excel report with the MySQL data marked as active.
-The following codw represents this class.
+The **WriteExcel** class dynamically creates an Excel report with the MySQL data marked as active.
+The following code represents this class.

     package com.aws.services;